RedisLabs/redislabs-docs/content/rc/cloud-integrations/prometheus-integration.md

 ```

         {{% /expand%}}
-    1. In the Import options, select the `redis-cloud` datasource and click **Import**.
+    1. In the Import options, select the `redis-cloud` data source and select **Import**.

-The dashboards that you create from the configurations are sample dashboards.
-For more information about configuring dashboards, see the [Grafana documentation](http://docs.grafana.org).
+These examples create sample dashboards.
+For more information about configuring dashboards, see the [Grafana documentation](https://grafana.com/docs/).